MartinPankraz/ninja-unicorn/.github/ISSUE_TEMPLATE/propose-new-link-for-gallery.md

 ---
 name: Propose new link for gallery
-about: Why is it great in three words
+about: Contribute to ninja community
 title: "[LINK]:"
 labels: ''
 assignees: MartinPankraz